danielkrupinski/cpp-playground/README.md

 # C++ playground
-This repository contains examples of C++ language features.
+This repository contains examples of C++ standard library and language features.